 Ren Ping LIU is a Professor and Head of Discipline of Network & Cybersecurity at University of Technology Sydney.
 Professor Liu is also the co-founder and CTO of Ultimo Digital Technologies Pty Ltd, developing IoT and Blockchain.
 Prior to that he was a Principal Scientist and Research Leader at CSIRO, where he led wireless networking research activities.
 Prof Liu was the winner of Australian Engineering Innovation Award and CSIRO Chairman medal.
 He specialises in system design and modelling and has delivered networking solutions to a number of government agencies and industry customers.
 His research interests include wireless networking, Cybersecurity, and Blockchain.

 Dr Leon Prentice leads the Materials and Processes research group at CSIRO Manufacturing – within the High-Performance Metal Industries research program.
 His group includes CSIRO’s metal powder processes, from extractive metallurgy, through powder modification, and the range of additive manufacturing capabilities within the ‘Lab22 Innovation Centre’.
 The group focuses on research and collaboration with local and international industry partners.

-Inu RanaAuthor, Manufacturing 4.0; Cracking the Code for Western Sydney, The Committee for Sydney
+Inu RanaAuthor, Manufacturing 4.0; Cracking the Code for Western Sydney, Western Sydney University

 Inu Rana has devoted past 14 years to consulting and advising businesses, executive training & development and most importantly getting some real life business experience.